cmp-202/ssh2shell/README.md

 The class expects an object with following structure to be passed to its constructor:
 ```
 sshObj = {
-  server:             {
+  host:             {
     host:         "[IP Address]",
     port:         "[external port number]",
     userName:     "[user name]",
-    password:     "[user password.
-Even if key authentication is used this is required for sudo password prompt]",
+    password:     "[user password]",
-    sudoPassword: "[used if the sudo password is different from the server password (used in tunneling) or ""]",
+    sudoPassword: "[optional: different sudo password or blank if the same as password]",
     passPhrase:   "[private key passphrase or empty string]",
     privateKey:   [require('fs').readFileSync('/path/to/private/key/id_rsa') or ""]
   },
-  commands:           ["Array", "of", "command", "strings", "or", "`Session Text notifications`", "or", "msg:output message handler notifications"],
+  commands:           ["Array", "of", "command", "strings"],
   msg:                {
     send: function( message ) {
       [message handler code]
     }
   },
-  verbose:            true/false, [if true all command output is processed by message handler as it runs]
+  verbose:            true/false,
   connectedMessage:   "[on Connected message]",
   readyMessage:       "[on Ready message]",
   closedMessage:      "[on Close message]",